openclimatefix/uk-pv-national-gsp-api/README.md

 # Documentation

-Documentation can be viewed at `/docs`.
+Documentation can be viewed at `/docs` or `/swagger`.
 This is automatically generated from the code.

 # Setup and Run